 - Wing Commander has shields and then various part of the ship damaged and repaired separately.

 - Vega Strike has sectored regenerating shields, then sectored ablative armor, then hull.
 Each hit to the hull has a chance of causing Subsystem Damage.
 "Non-lethal" EMP weapons don't kill the hull and can disable a ship so it can be captured.

 - Chaos Legion bosses often have multiple life bars (up to four) in different colors (yellow, green, blue, purple).
 Subverted with the mooks in the game, who may have different-colored life bars, but those life bars are merely indicators of how tough they are (mooks with yellow bars die quickly, while those with white bars will take a while to take down).

-- Bayonetta has some of the tougher enemies and especially bosses who may have multiple life bars (up to five layers) in different colors (for example, if you see an enemy with green life bar, get ready for a long fight, but when you see a boss with white life bar, prepare for a really long fight)
+- Bayonetta and its sequel has some of the tougher enemies and especially bosses who have multiple life bars (up to five layers) in different colors.
+For example, if you see an enemy with a green life bar, get ready for a long fight, but when you see a boss with a white life bar, get ready for a really long fight.

 - The Wonderful 101, in the same vein as Bayonetta, can also have bosses with multiple life bars.
 Except here, rather than up to five life bars, enemies here can have up to ten.
 If you see a boss that has a purple life bar, then get ready for a really long battle.